antoh00/bookstore/README.md

 # Attention

 Remember that, I used free Heroku server, so included api may be responded slowly.
-Please consider it while testing API
+Please consider it while testing API.
+Database username and password, email address and password are hidden for security.
+If you want to try this api, please use your own email address and database (postgresql).

 # Feedback
 If you have any question or feedback about api kindly contact to me from LinkedIn: [linkedin](https://www.linkedin.com/in/eltac-shikhsaidov/)